 Everyone can benefit from good coaching, and quite frankly, if you find that someone on your team is truly non-coachable, you might want to ask yourself why he or she is still on the team.
 For a great read on the whole-team benefits of coaching and delegation, check out The One Minute Manager Meets the Monkey [LINK: http://www.amazon.com/The-Minute-Manager-Meets-Monkey/dp/0688103804].

 Let people know what’s going on, from company news to performance review.
 Surprises equate to loss of control for many people and unless it’s a surprise bonus, most people don’t like surprises at work.

 The most common pitfall in this area centers around performance reviews.
 You simply can’t let people know only once a year how they are doing and expect to sleep well at night.
 Even if your official documented performance review schedule is only once a year, there’s nothing preventing you from having more frequent conversations with your team about their performance.

 Communication requires both parties to be involved, and just like we say in the training world “telling ain’t teaching”, we could just as easily say, “content isn’t communication.”
 Communication requires two engaged parties – it hasn’t been communicated until the other party has heard it and understands it the way you meant for it to be understood.
 So take responsibility for clear communication.

 You can make a difference.
 You can raise healthier babies, reduce violence in prisons and change corporate culture one choice at a time.
 All of those things require us to be leaders.
 All of those things require us to be leaders.
 And in the words of John C. Maxwell, leadership = influence.
-Before I sign off for the day, there’s one final point to make about control: The only person you can control is yourself – everything else is the art of influence (leadership) successfully executed.
+Before I sign off for the day, there’s one final reminder about control: The only person you can control is yourself – everything else is the art of influence (leadership) successfully executed.
 So, if you are going to be a freak about control, be a freak about self-control.
 And salt.
 That’s fine too.